 Since then, Google has made countless algorithm changes, incorporated personalization options, and blended results with images, videos, news, etc.

 Given these changes, are the AOL CTR numbers still relevant?
 More specifically, what impact has blended search results had on CTR?
 The study Slingshot performed after the jump!

-To answer the questions above, Slingshot SEO’s Research and Development department decided to do its own Google click through rate study using 2010 – 2011 non-branded keyword analytics and ranking data from its portfolio of clients.
+To answer the questions above, Slingshot SEO’s Research and Development department decided to do its own Google click-through rate study using the 2010 – 2011 non-branded keyword analytics and ranking data from its portfolio of clients.
 Enquiro and Optify have done similar studies and their much-appreciated results are overlaid in the graph below.